backup/backup/README.md

 [Installation][] &middot; [Release Notes][] &middot; [Documentation][]

+Please use the Backup features [issue tracker](https://github.com/meskyanichi/backup-features/issues) to suggest new features.
+Only use the Backup gem [issue tracker](https://github.com/meskyanichi/backup/issues) for bugs and other issues.

 **Copyright (c) 2009-2014 [Michael van Rooijen][] ( [@meskyanichi][] )**
 Released under the **MIT** [License](LICENSE.md).